Career & Life Design

 11 PM Slack from your manager.
 You respond.
 Two things happened: you told them it's okay to message you late, and you told your team it's normal to work late.
 Culture is what you do, not what you say.
 Leaders' off-hours behavior sets team norms.
 Learn to define P0 vs everything else, use schedule-send, create clear on-call ownership, communicate boundaries explicitly, handle edge cases (launches, incidents), and model the culture you want.

-Collections That Appreciate vs Fast Fashion Skills: Building Career Equity
+Compounding Skills vs Fast-Fashion Skills: Building Career Equity That Lasts

-Collections That Appreciate vs Fast Fashion Skills: Building Career Equity
+Compounding Skills vs Fast-Fashion Skills: Building Career Equity That Lasts

 Your skill closet is full of fast fashion: learned 17 frameworks, forgot 14, expert in none.
 Watch collectors buy fewer pieces that appreciate over decades.
 Apply the same to skills: identify compounding skills (cross-stack, combine with others, hard to automate, rooted in fundamentals), curate 2-3 core + rotating shelf + edge interests, invest weekly/monthly/quarterly, and teach to multiply leverage.